prohenscoll/Celltype-transcriptomics-CLZ/README.md

 ## 📚 Project Overview

 The goal of this project is to investigate the biological mechanisms underlying treatment-resistant schizophrenia (TRS), and to do that we characterized cell type specific transcriptional responses to clozapine (CLZ) in microglia, astrocytes, and neurons from treated-mice frontal cortices.
-The study uses bulk RNA-seq data from immunopanned cell populations and applies differential gene expression and gene set enrichment analyses to identify molecular programs associated with CLZ response.
+The study uses bulk RNA-seq data from immunopanned cell populations and applies differential gene expression (DEG) analysis and gene set enrichment analysis (GSEA) to identify molecular programs associated with CLZ response.
 Immunopanned cell populations are validated with single-cell RNA-seq reference datasets and applying cell-type deconvolution.

 - **Cell types**: microglia, astrocytes or neurons.
 - **Treatment**: vehicle (VEH), clozapine (CLZ) or risperidone (RIS).